Apple Butter Pancakes

 What is apple butter anyway?

 First off, there’s no dairy in sight!
-So, the term “butter” is used the same way it’s used to describe pumpkin butter or any nut butter.
-It’s very similar to applesauce, but it is taken one step further.
-The apples, along with apple cider or water, are cooked down even more than applesauce is through a low and slow process.
+So, the term “butter” is used the same way it’s used to describe any nut butter.
+It’s very similar to applesauce but taken one step further.
+The apples, along with apple cider or water, are cooked down even more than applesauce through a low and slow process.
 The sugars in the apples start to caramelize, giving it a darker brown color and a deeper flavor than applesauce.

 What you need

 - All-Purpose Flour – The base of any pancake starts with flour.
 All-purpose is a good choice for flour that holds the structure of the pancake but also keeps it nice and light.

 - Granulated Sugar – Feel free to use less or completely omit it if you’re not looking for any additional sweetness outside of the apple butter.

 - Baking Powder – Baking powder works to create a lovely rise and helps to make your pancakes nice and light and fluffy!

 - Salt – Salt is needed to round out the flavors of all of the other ingredients.

 - Cinnamon – You can play around with the amount of cinnamon, depending on how much of it you want to taste.